-This Portfolio is a highly selective list of non-structural elements, and all the technical solutions are the result of an extensive research and compilation of relevant safety standards performed by KnowRISK team, from multiple studies (FEMA 2005, 2012) guides, reports, periodicals, and other sources dealing with reduction of seismic risk through non-structural elements
+This Portfolio is a highly selective list of non-structural elements and is intended as a general description of certain type of services available to qualified customers and homeowners.
+All the technical solutions are the result of an extensive research and compilation of relevant safety standards performed by KnowRISK team, from multiple studies [6, 7] guides, reports, periodicals, and other sources dealing with reduction of seismic risk through non-structural elements.

 The seismic hazard in a given region or geographic location is related both to the severity of ground shaking expected in the area and to the likelihood, or probability, that a given level of shaking will occur.

 Seismic hazard is often characterized in terms of three levels of shaking intensity: namely low, moderate, and severe.
 The seismic hazard maps presented in Figure 1 show the geographic areas in Europe with low, moderate, and high probabilities of earthquake ground shaking in the future.

 Source: European Seismological Commission (SHARE, 2003)

 2.2 Civil Protection and Forecasts

 Earthquakes are unpredictable phenomena.
 The places where it is likely that strong earthquakes happen in the future are known, but not the dates.
 Therefore the minimization of the effects of earthquakes has to be done without knowing the dates in which they will occur.